-- g.
-The Lasqueti Local Trust Committee encourages the Agricultural Land Commission and Ministry of Agriculture to recognize conservation of ecosystems as an important and valid use of Agricultural Land Reserve lands on Lasqueti Island and to support the establishment of nature reserves and the registration of conservation covenants on ALR lands with high conservation value - h.
+g.f.
+The Lasqueti Local Trust Committee encourages the Agricultural Land Commission and Ministry of Agriculture to recognize conservation of ecosystems as an important and valid use of Agricultural Land Reserve lands on Lasqueti Island and to support the establishment of nature reserves and the registration of conservation covenants on ALR lands with high conservation value

+Lasqueti Island Official Community Plan - 2nd Reading - version 2.3 - October 4, 2021

+- h.g.
 The Lasqueti Local Trust Committee encourages the Agricultural Land Commission and Ministry of Agriculture to recognise that large-scale commercial agriculture is not necessarily the most productive use of ALR land on Lasqueti Island, and that successful food-production on Lasqueti Island is labour-intensive and often involves areas of 0.5 to 5 ha under cultivation.
-Restrictions on parcel sizes and residential density within ALR land on Lasqueti Island should be based on consideration of the benefits of small-scale farming and homesteading.

-- The Local Trust Committee encourages the appropriate Ministry to promote the implementation of forestry practices which preserves land quality and the forest base for future generations. - j.
-The Local Trust Committee encourages the appropriate Ministries to only support mariculture that: - (i) avoids displacement of local vessels from traditional year round moorage areas; - (ii) retains public access to beaches and natural marine resources; - (iii) establishes public shellfish reserve areas; - (iv) minimizes conflict with other land uses; - (v) allows for the monitoring of impacts on other marine resources. - k.
-To consider short-term vacation rentals as commercial activities, and as distinct from long-term rentals.
+Restrictions on parcel sizes and residential density within ALR land on Lasqueti Island should be based on consideration of the benefits of small-scale farming and homesteading. - i-h.
+The Local Trust Committee encourages the appropriate Ministry to promote the implementation of forestry practices which preserves land quality and the forest base for future generations. - j-i.\\The Local Trust Committee encourages the appropriate Ministries to only support mariculture that: - (i) avoids displacement of local vessels from traditional year round moorage areas; - (ii) retains public access to beaches and natural marine resources; - (iii) establishes public shellfish reserve areas; - (iv) minimizes conflict with other land uses; - (v) allows for the monitoring of impacts on other marine resources. - k.j.
+To consider sShort-term vacation rentals should be considered as commercial activities, and as distinct from long-term rentals.